-Individual arrival by car to Trogir or by plane to Split airport, which is about 3mi./ 5 km away from the harbor of Trogir.
-After check in on the motor yacht between 2 and 2:30 pm the first cruise starts about 3 pm from Trogir to Brac Island.
-Overnight stay in the sedate harbour of Milna.
+Individual arrival by car to Trogir or by plane to Split Airport, located about 3.5 mi./6 km away from the harbour of Trogir.
+After checking in on the motor yacht between 2 and 2:30 pm, the first cruise from Trogir to Split begins at about 3 pm.
+The old town of Split, adjoining the famous palace of the Roman Caesar Diocletian, is a listed UNESCO World Heritage Site.
+Overnight stay in Split.

-Today’s tour leads us along the almost traffic free pass road through nicely set small villages to the islands capital, Hvar, where we visit the magnificent Renaissance Square and enjoy the view from the Spanish Fortress, situated high above the city.
-After today’s tour the boat takes us to the Island of Korčula.
+Today’s cycling tour leads us across the island, along an almost traffic free road and through charming villages to the island’s capital, Hvar.
+Here there will be time to explore the magnificent Renaissance Square and enjoy the view from the Spanish Fortress, situated high above the city.
+After today’s tour, the boat takes us to the Island of Korčula.
 Overnight stay in Vela Luka.